Induced Disjoint Paths in AT-free Graphs: Induced Disjoint Paths

 \begin{proof} By Lemma~\ref{lem:interf}, we only need to check if there exists four vertices $u_1\in N(s_i)$, $u_2\in N(t_i)$, $v_1\in N(s_j)$, $v_2\in N(t_j)$ such that \begin{itemize} \item there exists a path $Q_i$ in $G_i$ from $u_1$ to $u_2$ that does not contain $s_i$ or $t_i$; \item there exists a path $Q_j$ in $G_j$ from $v_1$ to $v_2$ that does not contain $s_j$ or $t_j$; and \item there exists an edge $uv$ in $G$ with $u\in \{u_1,u_2\}$ and $v\in \{v_1,v_2\}$. \end{itemize} For each 4-tuple $(u_1,u_2,v_1,v_2)$, checking the above three conditions can be done in polynomial time. \end{proof}

-Lemma~\ref{lem:interf-poly} enables us to construct in polynomial time an auxiliary graph~$I$ with vertices $1,\ldots,r$ and edges $ij$ if and only if there is interference between $S_i$ and $S_j$.
+Lemma~\ref{lem:interf-poly} enables us to construct in polynomial time an auxiliary graph~$I$ with vertices $1,\ldots,r$ and edges $ij$ if and only if there is interference between $S_i$ and $S_j$; see Fig.~\ref{fig:interf} for an example.
 This leads to the following lemma.

 \begin{lemma} The graph~$I$ is a disjoint union of paths. \end{lemma}